 Simply put, you have to over-deliver!

-Your free offer can have many different formats like an email course, a report, a cheat sheet, a fully fledged case study, etc.
+Your free offer can have many different formats like an email course, a worksheet, a checklist, a report, a cheat sheet, a fully fledged case study, etc.

 If you want to learn more about different types of freebies and which ones work great, check out Stef Gonzaga’s post on SmartBlogger about 9 examples of very effective free resources to grow your email list.